BDC Hamburger Icon

 Switch from file cabinets to digital storage.

-As part of the switch, you’ll need to add networked disk storage capacity, backup systems and automated online backup and cloud computing systems.
-Your digital filing system can be more secure than paper because it can be accessed even in the event of a disaster and scanned documents uploaded to your paperless system cannot be accessed without a password.
-[Read more about document storage strategies.]
+As part of the switch, you’ll need to add networked storage capacity, backup systems, and automated online backup and cloud computing systems.
+Your computerized filing system can be more secure than paper because documents remain accessible even in a disaster, and scanned documents uploaded to your paperless system require a password for access.

 Enable digital scanners.

-Modern shared copiers include a document scanner that is capable of scanning paper documents and then storing them in many digital storage and cloud computing systems.
+Modern shared copiers include a document scanner capable of scanning paper documents and storing them in many digital storage and cloud computing systems.
 Work with your office copier vendor to make your copier and document scanner part of your paperless office.
-Additionally, ask your copier vendor (or a copier service) about setting up a digital scanner on the copier to integrate with an online faxing service.
+Additionally, ask your copier vendor (or a copier service) about setting up a digital scanner that integrates with an online faxing service.

-Employees should be able to file their original documents directly within the software they use to create your company’s documents.
+Employees should be able to file their original documents directly within the software they use to create company documents.
 Connect their Microsoft Office account, or whatever other software you use, to the document management software you implement for both saving and retrieving files.
-This way, you can automate your company’s workflow, store paperless documents easily and implement digital signature tools from within the same platform.
+This way, you can automate your company’s workflow, store paperless documents efficiently and implement digital signature tools, all within a single platform.

 Replace fax machines.

 Use online fax services to avoid the print-then-fax process.
-These solutions can be attached to your office’s software to enable direct inbound and outbound faxing from users’ computers, easing the transition to paperless statements and digital signature tools.
+These services can integrate with your office software, enabling direct inbound and outbound faxing from users’ computers.
+This setup eases the transition to paperless statements and digital signature tools, thereby supporting a fully paperless workflow.

 Use e-signature software.

-In business, there are many documents that require a signature, whether the signee is an assistant or CEO.
-There are a great many options for software that allows you to create and use legal, valid signatures on contracts or legal documents.
-This option is not only more secure but drastically reduces the amount of storage you’d need if you were to keep physical copies of signed documents in the office.
+In business, many documents require a signature.
+Numerous software options allow you to create and use legal, valid signatures on contracts or legal documents.
+Using e-signatures is more secure and drastically reduces the amount of storage you’d need to keep physical copies of signed documents in the office.

 Make your finance department digital.

-Paper documents are wasteful and can pose a potential security risk.
-There are many digital, cloud-based systems available to use for analytics, tracking and invoicing as well as some software platforms that can be shared across financial and human resources departments, which would help your business’s paperless efforts even more.
+Paper documents are wasteful and can pose a security risk.
+Many cloud-based systems offer analytics, tracking and invoicing, and they can be shared across finance and human resources departments, providing additional insights to improve operations.

 Additional ways to reduce your paper usage

-If you’re convinced going paperless is right for you, implement these additional methods to establish your paperless office.
+If you’re convinced going paperless is right for you, take these additional steps to establish your paperless office.

 Use cloud storage corresponding with your email accounts.

-Chances are that the same platform that manages your company’s emails has cloud storage options too.
-By ensuring that all digital documents are uploaded to these built-in cloud storage tools, you and your colleagues can access all your documents digitally securely and safely — no matter where you are.
+The platform that manages your company’s emails likely also offers cloud storage options.
+For this reason, Doucette recommended investing in scalable automation tools tailored to your team’s specific workflows.
+By ensuring that all digital documents are uploaded to a cloud storage service with integrated automation, you and your colleagues can access all of your documents digitally, securely and safely, no matter where you are.

 Switch to laptops and tablets.

-If your company primarily uses desktop computers, going paperless is more arduous.
-Employees with desktop computers cannot bring their devices into company meetings, which means they have to print any documents they need to show during the meeting.
-With laptops and tablets, however, your employees can connect to projectors or other displays that everyone in attendance can see without distributing printed copies.
+Going paperless is more challenging if your company primarily uses desktop computers.
+Employees with desktop computers can’t bring their devices to meetings, so they often need to print documents for reference.
+However, if they use laptops and tablets, employees can connect to projectors or other displays, allowing everyone in attendance to view the materials without needing printed copies.

 Set goals and timelines for incremental change.

-Lay out a timetable for your office’s transition to a paperless arrangement and set a date for converting to your target reduction in paper use.
-It’s unlikely that your company will eliminate all paper in the office, so set an initial goal to reduce printing and paper use by some percentage.
-A 50% reduction is a good starting place and a final goal of an 80% reduction in paper use is a realistic final goal.
-Check your progress and adjust operations as needed.
+Lay out a timetable for your office’s transition to a paperless arrangement, and set a date for reaching your target reduction in paper use.
+Set an initial goal to reduce printing and paper use by some percentage by a certain date.
+A 50 percent reduction is a good starting place, and an 80 percent reduction is a realistic final goal.
+Track your progress regularly, and adjust operations as needed.

 Bottom LineBottom line

-There are many strategies you can use to make your office paperless.
+There are many strategies for making your office paperless.
 To make it happen, set goals and timelines for change.
 Going paperless is not an overnight process; you must plan accordingly.

 Benefits of a paperless office

 Although transitioning to a paperless office might not happen overnight, the change can be well worth the effort.
-The benefits of going paperless include, but are certainly not limited to:
+Consider the following benefits of going paperless:

-• Lower costs: The costs of paper, ink, toner and printer maintenance add up.
-By converting to a paperless office, or at least a nearly paperless office with one centralized all-in-one printer, you can save money in the long run.
-Plus, many cloud storage solutions, such as Evernote, are extremely affordable, making it easy for your employees to access all the documents they need anytime, on any device.
+• Lower costs: Paper, ink, toner and printer maintenance costs add up.
+You can save money in the long run by converting to a paperless office, or at least a nearly paperless office with one centralized all-in-one printer.
+Plus, many cloud storage solutions, such as Evernote, are highly affordable, making it easy for your employees to access all the documents they need anytime, on any device.
+“Businesses that transition to fully automated, digital processes can reduce operational costs by up to 70 percent, particularly in areas like document handling and invoice processing,” Doucette said.

-• Secure access: No matter where or when your employees need to access your company’s documents, a paperless office enables them to do so.
-Electronic document management platforms can be signed into from any location at any time, only by people with the necessary credentials.
-A strong username and password can be more secure than a traditional file cabinet too, keeping your most sensitive documents safe.
+• Secure access: A paperless office enables your employees to access your company’s documents anytime and from anywhere, as long as they have the necessary login credentials.
+A strong username and password can offer greater security than a traditional file cabinet, keeping your most sensitive documents safe.

 • Increased office space: Printers and file cabinets occupy precious office space.
-Going paperless eliminates these common office obtrusions, freeing up valuable room for anything else you need.
+Going paperless removes these bulky items, freeing up valuable space for other needs.

-• Paperless statements: A paperless office means minimizing incoming mail too.
-Rather than having to sort and organize stacks of invoices, instead, your team can download paperless statements and save them to the appropriate digital folder.
-If your business sends invoices to clients or customers, going paperless lowers your postage costs.
-You could also replace your business’s cash registers with a digital POS system, in turn reducing the amount of paper you use when printing receipts.
+• Paperless statements: A paperless office means minimizing incoming mail, too.
+Instead of sorting and organizing stacks of invoices, your team can download paperless statements and save them to the appropriate digital folder.
+If your business creates invoices, going paperless reduces postage costs.
+You could also replace your business’s cash registers with a digital POS system, further reducing the amount of paper used for receipts.

-• Faster information transfer: Document management software makes it easy to save and collect documents through methods such as scanners and photo capture (using smartphones or tablets).
-These systems also allow for all document types to be imported and can connect with document creation software like Adobe Acrobat or Microsoft Office.
+• Faster information transfer: Document management software makes it easy to save and collect documents using tools such as scanners and photo capture apps on smartphones and tablets.
+These systems also allow you to import various document types and integrate with document creation software, such as Adobe Acrobat and Microsoft Office.

-• Decrease your environmental impact: Every business causes carbon emissions to some degree but going paperless means your company can easily eliminate a major driver of its environmental footprint.
+• Decreased environmental impact: A paperless office can reduce your business’s carbon footprint.
+Every business causes carbon emissions to some degree, but going paperless means your company can easily eliminate a significant driver of its environmental footprint.
 The creation of paper leads to the production of greenhouse gases and deforestation.
-Paper also winds up in a landfill, where harmful ink and toners can cause even more damage to the environment.
+Additionally, discarded paper often ends up in landfills, where harmful ink and toner can further damage the environment.

 Did you find this content helpful?